istat-methodology/coding-lab/README.md

-# coding-lab
+# Coding lab
-Repo for coding lab projects
+This repo will contain the source code of our projects